zulucmd/zulu/shell_completions.md

 // no completion is provided.
 ShellCompDirectiveNoFileComp

-// Indicates that the returned completions should be used as file extension filters.
+// ShellCompDirectiveFilterFileExt indicates that the provided completions
+// should be used as file extension filters.
 // For example, to complete only files of the form *.json or *.yaml:
 //    return []string{"yaml", "json"}, ShellCompDirectiveFilterFileExt
+// The BashCompFilenameExt annotation can also be used to obtain
-// For flags, using MarkFlagFilename() and MarkPersistentFlagFilename()
+// the same behavior for flags.
+For flags, using FlagOptFilename() is a shortcut
-// is a shortcut to using this directive explicitly.
+// to using this directive explicitly.
-//
 ShellCompDirectiveFilterFileExt

-// Indicates that only directory names should be provided in file completion.
+// ShellCompDirectiveFilterDirs indicates that only directory names should
+// be provided in file completion.
 // For example:
 //    return nil, ShellCompDirectiveFilterDirs
-// For flags, using MarkFlagDirname() is a shortcut to using this directive explicitly.
-//
 // To request directory names within another directory, the returned completions
 // should specify a single directory name within which to search.
 For example,
 // to complete directories within "themes/":
 //    return []string{"themes"}, ShellCompDirectiveFilterDirs
-//
+// The BashCompSubdirsInDir annotation can be used to
+// obtain the same behavior but only for flags.
+The function FlagOptDirname
+// zflag option has been provided as a convenience.
 ShellCompDirectiveFilterDirs
 ```